atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 ‘ I • 4
 ; f' t '
 Turniitg briskly about, at last, Mrs.
-!i Selby exclaimed — “Good God 1 Mr. S ** Selby; who. thought of feeing yo;
+!i Selby exclaimed — Good God 1 Mr. S ** Selby; who. thought of feeing yo;
-; ' “
+; '
 III
-LI “Why not?" replied he; “but I ij'
+LI Why not?" replied he; but I ij'
-I' “did not think of finding you So em
+I' did not think of finding you So em
 1
-“ployed, when your son’s life is at f
-“stake, losing your time and your money with coxcombs and monkeys."
+ployed, when your son’s life is at f stake, losing your time and your money with coxcombs and monkeys."
 '' •
 i
 »
-“Coxcomb,
+Coxcomb,
 I ^
 i
 i V 1